Pythack/permscan/README.md

 ## Wiki

-For a precise guide on what the different arguments, options and flags do and how to use them, see the [wiki](https://github.com/Pythack/permscan/wiki)
+For a precise guide on  the different arguments, options, flags and errors, see the [wiki](https://github.com/Pythack/permscan/wiki)

 ## Run in Docker